lucien-carneiro/zappy-documentation/docs/Server.rst

 Player
 ======
-We will explain the management of players in our server
+We will explain the management of players in our server.

 Inventory
 *********
-The player inventory is composed of 2 main parts:
+The player inventory is composed of two main parts:

 - The foods that serve the survival of the player
 - The ores which are used to make an incantation